 Although these words may not be used in every student’s daily language, most come to class with some sense of their meanings.
 It would be easier if they didn’t because these rarely match the accountant’s definitions.
 Effective accounting education addresses this important ‘unlearning and re-learning’ phase so that your students are able to build robust conceptual foundations.

 Just to be clear, this article is about income as revenue, not ‘net income’ as profit.
 Either way, the claim that income is not valuable holds.
 If income is not valuable, then profit (income less expenses) can’t be either.

 A word of warning: however you teach income, don’t start with the IFRS Conceptual Framework defintion which has been known to set off nose-bleeds in classrooms — it’s best avoided, at least to begin with.
 It’s also inadequate as it explains income only in terms of effects (increase assets/decrease liabilities) rather than its inherent nature.

 I start by sounding out the word: “in—come”, which sounds like something is coming in.
 It’s therefore reasonable to think that it is something good and so surely it must be valuable.
 This is an acceptable explanation outside the realm of accounting, but not within it.
-In accounting terms, income does not represent a ‘coming in’ and it is not valuable.
+In accounting terms, the nature of income is not a ‘coming in’ of anything.

 Income is activity that generates value.

 Income is activity — it is action — it has effect.